 3. Create a Token Role

-- Global search for page:role, then choose “New Role”
+- Within NetSuite, perform a global search for page:role, then choose “New Role.”

 - Navigate to "Permissions > Setup" and add the following permissions: